mablack/cordova-diagnostic-plugin/README.md

 #### Parameters

 - {Function} successCallback -  The callback which will be called when operation is successful.
-The function is passed a single string parameter indicating the new authorization status:
+  - The function is passed a single string parameter indicating the new authorization status:
   `cordova.plugins.diagnostic.permissionStatus.GRANTED` or `cordova.plugins.diagnostic.permissionStatus.DENIED_ALWAYS`
 - {Function} errorCallback -  The callback which will be called when operation encounters an error.
-The function is passed a single string parameter containing the error message.
+  - The function is passed a single string parameter containing the error message.
+- {Function} accessLevel - (optional) On iOS 14+, specifies the level of access to the photo library to query as a constant in cordova.plugins.diagnostic.photoLibraryAccessLevel`
+  - Possible values are:
+    - ADD_ONLY - can add to but not read from Photo Library
+    - READ_WRITE - can both add to and read from Photo Library
+  - Defaults to ADD_ONLY if not specified
+  - Has no effect on iOS 13 or below

 #### Example usage

     cordova.plugins.diagnostic.requestCameraRollAuthorization(function(status){
-        console.log("Authorization request for camera roll was " + (status == cordova.plugins.diagnostic.permissionStatus.GRANTED ? "granted" : "denied"));
+        switch(status){
+            case cordova.plugins.diagnostic.permissionStatus.DENIED_ALWAYS:
+                console.log("Permission denied");
+                break;
+            case cordova.plugins.diagnostic.permissionStatus.GRANTED:
+                console.log("Permission granted to access all photos");
+                break;
+            case cordova.plugins.diagnostic.permissionStatus.LIMITED: // iOS 14+
+                console.log("Permission granted to access limited set of photos");
+                break;
+        }
     }, function(error){
         console.error(error);
-    });
+    }, cordova.plugins.diagnostic.photoLibraryAccessLevel.ADD_ONLY);

 ## Notifications module